joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README3.md

 This allowed for smaller updates and bug fixes to be released.
 Which started to change the way devs thought about updating the language.

-However, the need to write and maintain code for old browsers or for browsers that still had not updated to the latest features were an ongoing issue.
+However, the need to write and maintain code for old browsers or for browsers that still had not updated to the latest features was an ongoing issue.

 Two things happened that changed things for JavaScript rather quickly.
 The end of the browser Internet Explorer (a major browser used by a large percentage of computers that could not/would not keep up with latest updates) and [BabelJS](https://babeljs.io).